Samson of the Bible

 Samson’s strength was again proven when he slew 3,000 philistines with a donkeys jawbone.
 When the Philistines locked their gates in an attempt to lock him inside their walls, the man of God responded by pulling the gates off their hinges and carrying them up the top of a hill.

 Samson’s final display of strength was to result in three major occurrences, the deliverance of the Israelites from the hands of the Philistines, the destruction of the Philistines and his death.
 Samson fell in love with another Philistine woman Delilah.
 She coaxed him endlessly to tell him the secret of his strength.
-After tricking her by tell her lies, Samson finally gave up his secret which resulted in him losing the symbol of strength between him and God, his hair.
+After tricking her by telling her lies, Samson finally gave up his secret which resulted in him losing the symbol of strength between him and God, his hair.

 The Philistines took advantage of the weakened judge of Israel, and they mocked him and put out his eyes.
 Unknown to them, as his hair grew back Samson’s strength returned.
 He used this strength at the appropriate time while thousands of Philistines had gathered in the temple of Dagon to jeer him.
 He had his guide lead him to the main support pillars of the temple where through a fervent prayer to God for one last blessing of strength, he braced the pillars apart and brought the temple down upon the Philistines slaying them, and he died with them in the process.